mvac7/SDCC_MSX_fR3eL/README.md

 ## Requirements

-* Small Device C Compiler (SDCC) v3.9 http://sdcc.sourceforge.net/
+* Small Device C Compiler (SDCC) v4.1 > http://sdcc.sourceforge.net/
 * Hex2bin v2.5 http://hex2bin.sourceforge.net/

 ## Acknowledgments

-I want to give a special thanks to all those who freely share their knowledge with the MSX developer community.
+I want to thank everyone who has contributed directly or indirectly to this project in any way.
+I also want to thank everyone who selflessly shares information and code, as they contribute to continued development and extend the life of retro platforms.

 * Avelino Herrera > [(WEB)](http://msx.avelinoherrera.com/index_es.html)
 * Nerlaska > [(Blog)](http://albertodehoyonebot.blogspot.com.es)